psdcode/museum-guide/README.md

 ## General Overview

-This single page app is an interactive Google Maps based guide to select museums in Tokyo, Japan.
+This single-page app is an interactive Google Maps based guide to select museums in Tokyo, Japan.
 Detailed information for each location is provided via Yelp's business directory.

 ## Viewing Instructions

 1. Download and unzip the repository.
+2. Navigate to the downloaded directory and run 'npm install' from the command line.
+3. Run 'grunt build' from the command line.
 2. Navigate to the 'dist' folder and open 'index.html' in a web browser.

 ## Usage Tips